shawnyu5/starchart/README.md

 # Starchart

-Starchart makes it easy for the Seneca developer community to create and manager their own custom subdomains and SSL certificates, without cost or having to provide personal information.
+SSStarchart makes it easy for the Seneca developer community to create and manager their own custom subdomains and SSL certificates, without cost or having to provide personal information.

 ## Introduction